Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

-- Learn the area you and your staff work.
+- Learn the area where you and your staff work.
 Study maps to learn roads, streets, and towns that your company or organization serves.
 Watch traffic reports.
-Learn short cuts from one point to another.
+Learn shortcuts from one point to another.
 This will help you coordinate quickly.

 - Study how computerized tracking systems are used.
 Many large firms use this technology.
-One of the tasks of the dispatcher is to find the person and vehicle in a timely manner.
+One of the tasks of the dispatcher is to find the person and vehicle promptly.
 Understanding this technology is essential for doing so.

 - Develop excellent scheduling skills.
 The dispatcher often schedules shifts for drivers and other staff.
 He/she also records incoming trips and notes drop-off times.
 A good dispatcher doesn’t leave his/her post until all the trips are taken care of for his shift.
 A dispatcher must be flexible with his personal schedule as well because of this fact.

 - Provide superb customer service.
 The dispatcher is the voice of the organization.
 Be calm and polite even if the caller is not.
 Be patient.
 Try to resolve any issues for the caller if possible.

 - Demonstrate a willingness to work with law enforcement.
 This ability is crucial because lives may depend on coordinating effectively with the police and other law enforcement agencies.
 Respond to inquiries promptly when they are made by the police.
 Check to see that all vehicles and drivers meet the standards necessary for working in your state, city, or other entity.
 If there are problems, then act to make sure all laws are in compliance.

 These tips will help you become a super dispatcher!